 Find a Qualified Mobility Dealer

 Your DRS or rehabilitation agency can help you locate a qualified mobility equipment dealer to:

 Your DRS can provide hands-on training in using your new equipment, which may be complex.
-Your vocational rehabilitation agency or workers' compensation may pay for the training, depending on the situation.
+Your vocational rehabilitation agency or workers' compensation may pay for the training.

 Service Animals and Emotional Support Animals